Uncountably many enumerations of well-quasi-ordered permutation classes: Indecomposable Permutations

 Table~\ref{table-short-decomps} shows the decomposition of permutations of lengths at most four, as well as their expressions of the form of~$\psi_w^\norigin$, for those permutations that can be expressed that way.
 To cut the number of cases in half, when considering permutations of length four we utilize the fact that these concepts are invariant under \emph{complementation} of permutations (flipping their plots upside down).

 From Table~\ref{table-short-decomps} we see that there are eight $\boxplus$-indecomposable permutations of length four ($1342$, $1423$, $1432$, $2413$, and their complements).
 In this table, an initial letter $\r$ corresponds to either $\ru$ or $\rd$, so of the permutations of length four, only $1423$ and its complement $4132$ have unique representations of the form~$\psi_w$, while the other six $\boxplus$-indecomposable permutations do not.

-The permutation $1432$ and its complement $4123$ in fact cannot be expressed in terms of $\boxplus$ and permutations of the form~$\psi^\norigin_w$ at all.
+The permutation $1432$ and its complement $4123$ in fact cannot be expressed in terms of~$\boxplus$ and permutations of the form~$\psi^\norigin_w$ at all.
 This means that these two permutations are not subpermutations of any rightward-yearning pin sequence, and thus they do not arise in the classes we construct.
+Indeed, we have already seen this result, as $1432$ and $4123$ appear in the basis given in Theorem~\ref{thm-rightward-basis-enum}.